 After lunch we lingered in town, and when we got back home the lawn was in late afternoon shadow.
 As we walked toward the house I thought I saw something moving in the grass and curious, I approached.

 There lay one of the fallen birds, helplessly fluttering it’s wings.
-And then I saw the mother bird swoop down and, as I watched awe-struck, she hovered for seconds, and dropped a precious morsel in a tiny open peak.
+And then I saw the mother bird swoop down and, as I watched awe-struck, she hovered for seconds, and dropped a precious morsel into a tiny open peak.
 She then flew off, certainly to return again and again.

 How many times was that life-and-death struggle reenacted on that small patch of ground?
 How many times.
 I wondered, while oblivious we lunched in town, looked at dusty antiques and paintings by local artists, and stopped at the farm stand for sweet corn and perfect tomatoes.